simone-lungarella/event-handler/README.md

   <img src="https://img.shields.io/badge/GitHub_Actions-2088FF?style=for-the-badge&logo=github-actions&logoColor=white"/>
 </p>

+### Description
-<p> Application that consent to handle a series of events prioritizing them on completion percentage, this application will expose only backend rest endpoints
-to perform all required actions.
-Each event is associated to specific steps and when each step is set as complete, the event will be considered also complete.
+Application that consent to handle a series of events related to windfarms, prioritizing them on completion percentage.
+This application will expose only backend rest endpoints to perform all required actions.
+Each event is associated to specific steps and when each step is set as complete, the event will be also considered complete.
-A background scheduler will make sure that each event is archived when complete for a customizable number of days and another scheduler will send e-mails to warn users about an incoming deadline.</p>
+A background scheduler will make sure that each event is archived when complete for a customizable number of days and another scheduler will send e-mails to warn users about an incoming deadline.

+The Api exposes services to handle user registration and authentication that requires to provide a valid jwt token to access any endpoint.
+Some specific operations also requires to be an authenticated Admin (eg. user registration).

-<p> The persistence layer is handled by a postgres server.
-The app is deployed to Heroku and is automated with github actions! </p>
+The persistence layer is handled by a postgres server.
+The app is deployed to Heroku and is automated with github actions!

+### Front end
+The web-app that is allowed to use this api can be accessed from <a href="https://simone-lungarella.github.io/winforce/" > this page </a> and it requires to be authenticated to access every functionality!